christianalfoni/impact/docs/giving-up-react.md

 export default createComponent(Title)
 ```

 This addition of having to call `createComponent` handles the `slots`, prevents the _Fallthrough Attributes_ and it gives us the abstraction we need to separate the state definition from the user interface definition.
-Which brings us to the last issue that now resolved:
+Which brings us to resolving the last issue:

 ```tsx
 import { ref } from "vue";